-The past year has been a new high for television deaths: HBO’s gloriously gaudy swords and dragons-cum-softcore porn Game of Thrones, and the far less watched NBC horror-drama Hannibal have elevated the act of killing characters to an art form.
+The past few years have seen new highs for television deaths: HBO’s gloriously gaudy swords and dragons-cum-softcore porn Game of Thrones, and the far less watched NBC horror-drama Hannibal have elevated the act of killing characters to an art form.
 Eyes gouged, torsos stabbed, heads lopped off, people turned into carrion sculptures or filet mignon — no characters are safe on these two shows.
 Sometimes they even come back, only to be killed later.
-Hannibal‘s brilliant Season 2 finale, which would have been the single most depressing and lurid television finale of all time had the show not been renewed, sees our title character killing everyone.
+Hannibal‘s brilliant Season 2 finale saw our title character killing everyone.
 Literally, everyone with whom Hannibal comes in contact during the last episode dies, or appears to be in the process of dying when the credits roll.
-Of course, as this year’s Season 3 reveals, not everyone did die.
+Of course, as Season 3 revealed, not everyone did die.

 Television deaths are nothing new.
 Starting with the first episode of Hill Street Blues in 1981, television viewers have slowly been purged of any assurance that their favorite character will love.
 No one expected Ricky to waltz into his living room and shoot Lucy in the face, and the first truly violent TV show, The Untouchables, was derided by mainstream writers and mothers everywhere for its graphic (by ’50s standards) violence, but Steven Bochco’s sprawling cop drama put into motion the momentous ploy of unexpectedly killing characters.